Core & Main (CNM)

 5. Sales Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, Core & Main’s sales grew at an incredible 17% compounded annual growth rate over the last five years.
-Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.
+Over the last five years, Core & Main grew its sales at an incredible 17.1% compounded annual growth rate.
+Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 Core & Main Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months, similar to its two-year rate.
-This projection is underwhelming and implies its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

 Core & Main has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
-As you can see below, it averaged a 26.3% gross margin over the last five years.
-That means Core & Main paid its suppliers a lot of money ($73.67 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 26.4% gross margin over the last five years.
+Said differently, Core & Main had to pay a chunky $73.58 to its suppliers for every $100 in revenue.
 Core & Main Trailing 12-Month Gross Margin

-Core & Main produced a 26.6% gross profit margin in Q4, in line with the same quarter last year.
+Core & Main produced a 26.7% gross profit margin in Q1, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin